-Dwyane Wade, Bulls Reportedly Reach Contract Buyout After 1 Season in Chicago
+Dwyane Wade, Bulls Reach Contract Buyout After 1 Season in Chicago

 A buyout makes sense for Wade as well.
 Instead of spending the 2017-18 season on one of the NBA's worst teams, he can potentially contribute to a playoff contender.

 Though Wade is in the twilight of his NBA career, he can remain an effective as long as his minutes and role are limited.
-He can't single-handedly carry a team anymore, but he averaged 22.0 points, 5.4 rebounds and 4.6 assists per 36 minutes last year, according to Basketball-Reference.com.
+He can't single-handedly carry a team anymore, but he averaged 22.0 points, 5.4 rebounds and 4.6 assists per 36 minutes last year, according to Basketball Reference.
 He also shot 31.0 percent from beyond the arc, his highest percentage since 2008-09.

 The Bulls, however, were worse when Wade was on the court.
 Chicago had a minus-2.4 net rating with Wade and a 2.1 net rating without him, per NBA.com.